DavidWells/isomorphic-react-example/README.md

 If you would like to download the code and try it for yourself:

-1. Clone the repo: `git clone git@github.com:HelloClicky/helloClicky.git`
+1. Clone the repo: `git@github.com:DavidWells/isomorphic-react-example.git`
 2. Install packages: `npm install`
 3. Launch: `node server.js`
 4. Visit in your browser at: `http://localhost:4444`